-Arrange bottles prior to test and also inform on-call biochemist (x12233).
-All sample bottles are available as part of a hypoglycaemia testing pack available from Biochemistry.
+Arrange bottles prior to test.
 Check the nearest source of ice and ensure availability at the time of hypoglycaemia.
 Insert the largest possible venous cannula at the start of the fast.
 Collect blood samples as shown below.
 All bottles must have the date and time of sample collection recorded.